jackrabbit72380/Jackrabbit72380/README.md

 <h2>Featured repos:</h2>
 <img align="left" src="https://github-readme-stats.vercel.app/api/pin/?username=jackrabbit72380&repo=CemuGUIThemesOnline">
 <img align="right" src="https://github-readme-stats.vercel.app/api/pin/?username=jackrabbit72380&repo=CemuGUI">
+if you want to help out and support my work you can buy me a coffie here patreon.com/Jackrabbit72380 all donations will be greatly appreciated! and help me further my developments to bring more great software.
 <!--
 **jackrabbit72380/jackrabbit72380** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.